Picture taken in the V. P. Mishin Cosmonautics Laboratory at the Moscow Aviation Institute (MAI) on January 12, 2012.

 WHAT I WRITE ABOUT

-Broadly speaking I am interested in the politics and culture of modern science and technology.
+Broadly speaking I am interested in the politics and culture of modern science and technology, with a focus on the history of astronautics, technical and carceral infrastructures, and global histories.
 A large part of my early writing focused on the social and cultural history of Soviet/Russian science in the twentieth century, particularly on Soviet efforts to imagine and explore space.

 I have also been interested in the history of the Stalinist Gulag.
-I am working on a major project on the role of scientific and technical experts in the making and expansion of the Gulag forced labor system from 1930 to 1953.
+I have finished a book on the role of scientific and technical experts in the making and expansion of the Gulag forced labor system from 1930 to 1953.
 See forthcoming book from Oxford University Press.

 I have also written extensively on cultures of secrecy in Soviet society.
 See my recent article on Soviet secrecy published by the American Historical Review.